department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/product/aug-2023-whats-next.md

 ## Problems

-### Generally speaking, it is unclear what is actually in our team's purview
+### Generally speaking, it is unclear what is actually in our team's purview.

 Everyone has different definitions of "notifications" -- there are badges, dots, tags, "identifiers", warnings, alerts, etc - lots of different terminology used to refer to something used to catch or draw the user's attention to new (and potentially) actionable information.
 As a result, it isn't clear what our team is actually responsible for.
 Are we only responsible for the VANotify integration?
 Or are we responsible for notification & alert governance and guidance across the logged-in experience?